zakman186/docker-Jackettvpn/README.md

 # Access the WebUI
 Access http://IPADDRESS:8080 from a browser on the same network.

-**Note:** qBittorrent throws a header mismatch error if trying to open the WebUI in unRAID with the WebUI link.
-Type https://IPADDRESS:PORT into a browser on the same network and it will work.
+**Note:** qBittorrent throws a [Origin header & Target origin mismatch](https://github.com/qbittorrent/qBittorrent/issues/6977#issuecomment-309304385) if trying to open the WebUI in unRAID with the WebUI link.
+Type http://IPADDRESS:PORT into a browser on the same network and it will work.

 ## Default Credentials
 | Credential | Default Value |